 - Contact the original debtor, to confirm the date and item number on your credit report

 Get a secure credit card from your bank to begin re-establishing credit.
 Only use about 10% of your card balance.
 The key purpose of a secure credit card is to prove you can handle the financial responsibility.
 Use the card as a tool, to better credit.
 A good idea it to take one small bill, and have that amount automatically deducted each month from your card.
 Then put the credit card away.
-After one year your bank will re-asses if you are eligible for a regular credit card.
+After one year your bank will re-assess if you are eligible for a regular credit card.